Improved Benevolent and Protective Order of Elks of the World: History

 The IBPOEW founded a Civil Liberties department in 1926.
 It was active in opposing the segregation of schools in Gary, Indiana, the next year.
 The number of blacks in the city had increased markedly during the Great Migration, as men were attracted from the rural South to the city's industrial jobs.
 At the same time, there were also numerous European immigrants settling in the city.

 During the 1930s and 1940s, the IBPOEW was active in the effort of blacks to "gain work while resisting union exclusion, workplace segregation, and unemployment."
-According to historian Venus Green, the Improved Elks labor activism was distinguished from other black fraternal organizations by their "cross-class alliances, male/female solidarity, racial unity, a willingness to join coalitions across ideologies and to engage in multiple forms of struggle, especially militant mass mobilization".
-In the IBPOEW, ideologies ranged from Christianity to communism, but the members worked together to achieve labor goals.
+According to historian Venus Green, the Improved Elks labor activism was distinguished from other black fraternal organizations by their "cross-class alliances, male/female solidarity, racial unity, a willingness to join coalitions across ideologies and to engage in multiple forms of struggle, especially militant mass mobilization."
+In the IBPOEW, ideologies ranged from Christianity to Communism, but the members worked together to achieve labor goals.

 From 1950 to 1966, the IBPOEW owned and operated as their National Shrine "The John Brown Farm" (also known as "The Kennedy Farm") in southern Washington County, Maryland.
-That property was the site where John Brown had trained his troops in anticipation of his raid on Harpers Ferry in 1859; this was a catalyst for the Civil war and the abolition of slavery.
+That property was the site where John Brown (abolitionist) had trained his troops in anticipation of his raid on Harpers Ferry, West Virginia in 1859; this was a catalyst for the American Civil War and the abolition of slavery.
 The Elks purchased the property as a memorial to Brown and built several buildings on the 235-acre property, including a 50' by 124' auditorium that was used as a meeting place for Elks gatherings of up to three thousand persons on Fourth of July and Labor Day weekends.
-The auditorium was rented on summer weekends by a local black entrepreneur, John Bishop, who booked into that venue dozens of the biggest stars of rhythm and blues, including Ray Charles, Aretha Franklin, James Brown, Marvin Gaye, Little Richard, Chuck Berry, B. B. King, Eartha Kitt, Otis Redding, Etta James, the Coasters, and the Drifters.
+The auditorium was rented on summer weekends by a local black entrepreneur, John Bishop, who booked into that venue dozens of the biggest stars of rhythm and blues, including Ray Charles, Aretha Franklin, James Brown, Marvin Gaye, Little Richard, Chuck Berry, B. B. King, Eartha Kitt, Otis Redding, Etta James, The Coasters, and The Drifters.

 The order's historical importance as a place of activism continues to be a central aspect of its public image, that has even reached the interest of scholars and historians.

+Symbols

+The order's colors are royal purple and white.

 Organization

 The organization and titles of the Improved Elks are reportedly modeled on that of the BPOE.
 Its Grand Lodge meets annually, and the organization is headquartered in Winton, North Carolina.
 The Improved Elks have an officially recognized female auxiliary, the Daughters of the Improved Benevolent Protective Order of Elks of the World.
-They were organized by Emma Virginia Kelly on June 13, 1902, in Norfolk, Virginia.
+They were organized by Emma V. Kelley on June 13, 1902, in Norfolk, Virginia.

 In 1923 the IBPOEW convention in Chicago was attended by 3,000 delegates.
-At that meeting J. Finley Wilson was re-elected "Grand Exalted Leader'.
+At that meeting J. Finley Wilson was re-elected "Grand Exalted Leader."